Skip to Content

 Philodendron birkin typically grows to about 1 to 3 feet in width

-But you will still need to repot it annually to prevent it from becoming root-bound.
+But it would be best if you still repotted it annually to prevent it from becoming root-bound.
 Even when it reaches its full size, its roots will continue growing and expanding.

 While this plant species is native to humid, tropical environments, too much sunlight could harm your plant.

-Ideally, you should place your Philodendron birkin near other plants where there is more moisture in the air.
+Ideally, you should place your Philodendron birkin near other plants with more moisture in the air.

 Philodendron Birkin thrives when placed with other houseplants due to the increased air humidity